apache/superset/CONTRIBUTING.md

 Make sure your machine meets the [OS dependencies](https://superset.apache.org/docs/installation/installing-superset-from-scratch#os-dependencies) before following these steps.

-Ensure Python versions >3.7, Then proceed with:
+Ensure that you are using Python version ≥3.7, then proceed with:

 ```bash
 # Create a virtual environment and activate it (recommended)